small-db/small-db/README.md

 # Note: the test name must has the prefix "test_".
 ```

 Run a specific test and store the output to file "out".
+Log level is "debug".

 ### Trace a specific test